 Of course, I can’t forget to mention ChicChica in this discussion because, let’s face it, the smoothie maker is essentially a dispenser.
 And in my recent dispenser purchases, most of them come with the convenient feature of self-attaching the object.
 ChicChica’s earlier dispensers didn’t have this feature, but she has since rectified it.
 Although, I must admit, I wish she would update some of her earlier designs because they look so darn good as decorative pieces.
 But hey, there’s always room for improvement, right?

 In this example I’m using one of ChicChica hot chocolate dispensers that is set up on my coffee table.
 I’m still in the same pose from the kitchen.

 Notice the difference?

-Next time though, I will not be so impatient and wait until the end of the animation instead of rushing to hit the buy button.
+In the future, I will be more patient and wait until the end of the animation before purchasing.

 When buying kitchen clutter, I usually do it for decoration purposes, to roleplay, or for taking pictures for my Flickr account.
 I look for items that are aesthetically pleasing and have good quality textures.
 I also prefer objects that are low prim and have a high level of interactivity.

 What motivates you to purchase kitchen clutter in Second Life?
 Is it primarily for decoration purposes, to enhance your roleplaying experience, to capture a photo for Flickr, or for other reasons?
 What specific criteria do you look for when selecting kitchen items to buy in Second Life?